 Co-working spaces have now become the growth hub of the startup ecosystem and it has now become clear that these spaces have tremendous potential to provide a network much needed for the growth of businesses.

-“Workloft” is one of the largest successful co-working spaces in Mumbai with capacity up-to 300 members.
+“Workloft” is one of the largest successful co-working spaces in Mumbai with a capacity of 320 members.
 While at one end, they had developed an amazing co-working environment for startups, young entrepreneurs and freelancers, but at the other end, they were struggling with frequent issues with Wi-Fi connectivity and internet speed.

 To begin with, they were using a well-known firewall system for Wi-Fi authentication and internet security, but unlike corporate offices, their requirements were different and they were facing the problems like:

 This is where they called us and sought our assistance.
 We suggested them a simplified setup including one controller device (Mikrotik CCR 1009) connected with all their access points centrally and add multiple internet lines as inputs which can be configured with load balancing and failover operations both.
 For authentication, we offered our enterprise-grade Wi-Fi hotspot authentication system along with custom firewall to provide a user-friendly yet feature rich dashboard to manage the setup.
 With our systems, the co-workers need to login just once with their unique credentials (user Id and password) and will be automatically logged-in every time they enter into the space.
 For guests, either the Workloft management can pre-print coupons for selective access or can opt for OTP based authentication system to provide easy login features.

 Additionally, we provided them an easy to use dashboard where they could:

 We also consulted them with selection of internet service providers and provided in-depth analysis to identify speed plans and service providers.
 It took them 4 months before they agreed to switch from their existing system to our suggested setup and even asked for references before they went ahead with our solution.